 Depending on the governing law, differing standards of proof may apply to allegations of corruption.
 For instance, in Dadras v.
 Iran, the arbitral tribunal concluded that allegations of forgery required ‘the application of a standard of proof greater than the customary civil standard of “preponderance of the evidence” ’.
 Likewise, some ICC tribunals have applied a more stringent standard of proof to allegations of fraud or corruption.
 In Latin America, the Glencore arbitration is potentially instructive.
 There, the tribunal concluded that there was no reason to elevate the standard of proof from the ordinary preponderance of the evidence standard, which was otherwise applicable under both the relevant treaty and the arbitral rules.

 Again, depending on the applicable governing law, the burden of proof may also be an open question.
-The leading jurisprudence and doctrine recognise the general rule in international arbitrations that the party who alleges a fact has the burden of proving it (actori incumbit probatio).
-There have been some calls, though, for shifting or reversing the burden of proof in corruption cases.
-The Glencore case is again a leading Latin American arbitration on the matter.
+The leading ICSID cases on corruption recognise the general rule in international arbitrations that the party who alleges a fact has the burden of proving it (actori incumbit probatio).
+There have been some suggestions, however, that the burden of proof should be shifted or reversed in corruption cases.
+The Glencore case is instructive on the issue.
 There, the tribunal found no reason to depart from the actori incumbit probatio principle.
 Instead, the tribunal followed the Spentex award, which found that ‘shifting the burden of proof and demanding evidence from the accused party that it did not engage in corrupt acts would subject such party to a probatio diabolica’.
 Certain prominent arbitrators, such as Alexis Mourre, as well as others, share this same view.
 Other tribunals have considered reversing the burden of proof when the party allegedly involved in the scheme is capable of adducing evidence without incurring an undue burden.
 And still other authors favour an ad hoc approach for these cases, under the premise that the only appropriate standard would be one based on the ‘inner conviction’ of the panel, even while acknowledging the ambiguity of such a standard.

 A pair of arbitrations against the Uzbek state may also provide some guidance regarding evidentiary standards and approaches for dealing with corruption.
 First, the Spentex award followed a ‘connecting the dots’ approach, evaluating each of the individual indicia of corruption in detail and assessing the plausibility of an inference of corruption based on stringing the dots together.
 The tribunal ultimately ‘connected the dots’ to find that the investor and Uzbek state officials had engaged in corruption.
 Second, in the Metal-Tech Ltd case, the tribunal used internationally accepted ‘red flags’ and concluded that corruption occurred.